ncatlab/nlab-content/pages/211.md

 _Toby_:  I see that Urs managed to post from 'from bogus address' today (June 27).
 Maybe we should ask him what he did differently!

-_Eric_: I don't mind if administrators can see my IP, but it is not clear what purpose it serves to actually display it publicly for all to see.
+_Eric_: I don't mind if administrators can see my IP for security reasons, but it is not clear what purpose it serves to actually display it publicly for all to see.
+For example, I can see the IP addresses of people who comment on my blog, but it is not displayed for everyone to see.

 =--